On-Demand Runbook Example

 -

 The Input node specifies "Device" as the primary entity; this is the entity type for which the runbook is executed.
-Note also that there is a runtime variable named "simpleVar" (defined previously) that is carried with the device data.

 -

 The Devices (Traffic) data query node queries for device data from on-demand input; that is, from the Input node.
-Collect Metrics is enabled, and the Throughput and Traffic metrics are specified explicitly for collection.
+Collect Metrics

 -

-The Decision Branch node evaluates two conditions to produce output: if the value of the Throughput metric is greater than 10 Mbps and if the value of the "simpleVar" runtime variable is "test".
+A document containing data sets generated by the execution of a runbook, including output of queries and reports from point products, as well as output of analysis or other runbook nodes.: if the value of the Throughput metric is greater than 10 Mbps and if the value of the "simpleVar" runtime variable is "test".

 -